 The Broadcast and Digital Network also gives "hands on experience" to broadcast majors of the Hall School of Journalism and for other qualified students in studios in Troy and Montgomery.
 TROY TrojanVision is an educational access cable station received by viewers in central and south Alabama and Columbus, Ga.
-Students and staff produce regular news programs and a variety of musical programs, lectures, sports and community/ university events for delayed airing.
+Students and staff produce regular news programs and a variety of musical programs, lectures, sports and community/university events for delayed airing.
 The Broadcast and Digital Network also helps faculty who teach video-based distance education courses by offering faculty a variety of delivery methods including the interactive videoconferencing network.

-Information about Troy University Public Radio and TROY TrojanVision is available at publicradio.troy.edu and trojanvision.troy.edu and at 334-670-3555.
+Information about Troy University Public Radio and TROY TrojanVision is available at their website on www.troy.edu and at (334) 670-3555.